arshadjdc/Deshka-Ai/README.md

 What should happen in the moment between an AI deciding to act and the action actually reaching the real world?
 That is the boundary DeshkaAI is trying to make safer.

+## Proof of Work

+The FastAPI gateway has been locally verified with:

+- Health endpoint: `status = ok`
+- Low-risk request: `LOW → EXECUTE`
+- Destructive request: `HIGH → SAFE_HOLD`
+- High-risk request: `execution_allowed = false`
+- OpenAPI/Swagger documentation available at `/docs`

+The gateway is explicitly simulation-only and does not execute destructive or financial actions.